Starting the Journey to ISO 9001 Certification

 By presenting one possible approach to implementing ISO 9001, we will answer these questions in this section of the introduction.
 To simplify the discussion, we will divide the ISO QMS implementation project into four distinct phases.
 By breaking the implementation into stages, it becomes more manageable and less overwhelming.

 |Phase One||Foundation Processes|

-At Bizmanualz, we have helped a number of small and medium sized businesses with starting ISO 9001 certification.
-These businesses move from having no real QMS to becoming ISO 9001 certified.
+At Bizmanualz, we have helped a number of small and medium sized businesses move from having no QMS to becoming ISO 9001 certified.
 It is a process that usually takes about six months, but it can be done in three to four months for very small companies.
 It could take 12 to 18 months for a larger company.
-This includes establishing all the required elements of the ISO Quality Management System and assisting them in getting it off the ground functionally using ISO 9001 Quality Procedures Manual.
+This includes establishing all the required elements of the ISO Quality Management System and getting it off the ground functionally using ISO 9001 Quality Procedures Manual.

 Create an ISO Implementation Plan

 Since the best approach is to treat your ISO 9001:2015 transition plan as a project, you should start with a project plan that estimates the resources needed (people, materials, expertise) and the project timeline from the beginning until the certification audit.
 If you have experience and knowledge of the ISO 9001 requirements, you might begin with a gap assessment, which provides input into the project plan.
 A gap assessment is just as the name describes – comparing current systems and documentation to what is needed for a system that is ISO 9001 compliant.

 If you don’t feel comfortable with the ISO 9001:2015 Changes to the standard, then perhaps the first step is ISO training for you and members of the project team or ISO Steering Committee.
 The ISO Steering Committee includes key members from the quality department along with representatives from other departments such as Sales & Marketing, Design & Development, Human Resources, Production, and Accounting.